netxms/netxms-doc/user/topology.rst

 Introduction
 ============

-NetXMS server automatically creates and maintains network model on different layers.
+|product_name| server automatically creates and maintains network model on different
+layers.
 All necessary information taken from ARP cache, routing tables, and switch forwarding database of managed nodes.
 Topology data provided by CDP, LLDP, and NDP (SONMP) protocols also used in building network model.
-Having network model instantly available allows NetXMS users to perform various network topology tasks much faster and easier.
+Having network model instantly available allows |product_name| users to perform various network topology tasks much faster and easier.